 3.0.3 Mixed activity: Mixed activity is defined as more than one activity (classified under NIC codes 2004) carried out by one single enterprise.
 The activities may be mixed at any level of NIC, but for the present survey it will be restricted to 2-digit level of NIC-2004.
 If the enterprise sells any material incidental to manufacturing in the same condition as purchased, it will not be considered as mixed activity.
 This concept will be useful in filling up items 201 and 206 of block 2.
-Some examples of mixed activities are given below-
+Some examples of mixed activities are given belowstock value interest closing stock opening stock fixed asset, rent outstanding loans of owned and hired net addition assets

-- 1. A bakery selling cold drinks

-- 2. A rice mill selling sugar
+- 1. A bakery selling cold drinks - 2.
+A rice mill selling sugar

-- 3. A factory running a hospital
+3. A factory running a hospital